anujsweb/mark-1-CLI-app---Know-me-/README.md

 ====

 >This _CLI_ app asks the user 10 questions about me.
->If you know me, go ahead and take the quiz
+>If you know me, go ahead and take the quiz.